samadlotia/evolvo/EvolvoApp/src/main/java/EvolvoApp/internal/json/README.md

    node in the table has index 0; the second has index 1; etc. Note that the first node does *not* have index 1, because the header column is not included in the index range.
+ - The source and target column values must always be whole numbers.
+Null values are not accepted.
+They must refer to node indices.
  - The columns "Source" and "Target" and not created.
 The names of the first two columns are always ignored.
 But they cannot be null or empty strings.
+ - Edges can have attributes just like nodes.
+In this case, edges just have a single attribute, *Years working together* with a floating number type.